ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 ![](https://cdn-images-1.medium.com/max/2600/1*raV9dgh9nxAymxuqyb_cBg.png){:width="100%"}
 Now lets have a look at this figure, does this fugure look simpler?
 What do you understand from this?

-So in this section I am going to build the foundation that is necessary to grasp before looking at components of data and AI platform.
+As it turns out that we need to understand the underlying building blocks first to make sense of any complex stuff.
+So in this section, I am going to build the foundation that is necessary to grasp before looking at components of data and AI platform.

 And we will start from scratch, first we will cover the basic concepts of data and AI and how these fields are connected, then we will focus on core concepts of mathematics, IT/programming and business domain etc.

 ### 1 Data and AI Introduction